discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 - You build up energy by attacking your enemy up to a maximum of 30.
 - Your F5 skill will cost 10 energy and cast a Jade Sphere based on your current attunement, for example <Skill id="63458"/>.
 - Your Jade Spheres damage enemies and provide boons to allies while they are active.
 They also act as combo fields.
-- This means, even on the full DPS build you will provide some boons to help out the group.
+- This means, that even on the full DPS build you will provide some boons to help out the group.

 Certain traits interact with your sphere, namely: